Erin Ambrose: Playing career

-NCAA
+College

 On January 16, 2012, it was announced that Ambrose committed to join the Clarkson Golden Knights women's ice hockey program in autumn 2012.
 Ambrose was the leading rookie scorer among all defenders in the NCAA, recording 36 points.
 Her 30 assists were a program record, while her 1.06 points per game made her one of only three blueliners in NCAA points to average at least one point per game.

 To begin her sophomore season, Ambrose amassed five and four-point performances, including hat tricks in consecutive games.
 Such performances took place against the RIT Tigers and St. Lawrence Skating Saints.
 She finished the season as the co-winner of ECAC Hockey's Best Defensive Defenseman Award.

 Serving as an assistant captain in her junior and senior seasons, the junior season was highlighted by recording the 100th point of her career with the Golden Knights.
 Becoming the ninth player in program history to reach the century club, she achieved the feat on January 10, 2015, scoring a goal in a 1–1 draw versus conference rival Cornell.

 In her senior season, she missed the first nine games due to injury.
 Despite the setback, she logged 28 points on the strength of 21 assists.
 She scored the last goal of her NCAA career on March 5, 2016, against the Colgate Raiders.
 She also recorded two assists in the game for a three-point performance.
 In the previous game (a February 27 tilt with the Cornell Big Red), Ambrose recorded four assists, her best offensive output for the season.